kickaha2019/articles/Diary/2014/Azura/cadiz.md

-Reportedly some of our ship got pickpocketed in Cadiz - I have no reason to think Cadiz any worse than London or even Cambridge (tourists are regarded as legitimate prey by some locals here).
+Reportedly some of our ship got pickpocketed in Cadiz - I have no reason to think Cadiz any worse than London or even Cambridge (tourists are regarded as legitimate prey by some locals there).